-- a statutory declaration confirming that you've permanently emigrated from New Zealand; and - documentary evidence proving when you left New Zealand and that you've lived at an overseas address at some time during the year after departure.
+- " a statutory declaration confirming that you've permanently emigrated from New Zealand; and - " documentary evidence proving when you left New Zealand and that you've lived at an overseas address at some time during the year after departure.

-After emigrating, you can leave your balance in the Scheme until you reach the KiwiSaver qualifying age then choose whether to withdraw it as outlined in the "Retirement withdrawals" section.
+After emigrating, you can leave your balance in the Scheme until you reach the age of 65 and then choose whether to withdraw it as outlined in the "Retirement withdrawals" section.